Geo-Nik/Geodatacrawler/readme.md

 - Database Interaction: GeoJSON data is converted to GeoPandas DataFrame and pushed to a PostGIS database using SQLAlchemy.

 ### Notes
-- Ensure that the web driver executable is in the system PATH.
 - The script runs continuously, fetching new data every 24 hours.
 Adjust the interval in main.py if needed.
 - Secure sensitive information such as database credentials.